Royal Navy

 The Royal Navy is part of His Majesty's Naval Service, which also includes the Royal Marines and the Royal Fleet Auxiliary.
-The professional head of the Naval Service is the First Sea Lord who is an admiral and member of the Defence Council of the United Kingdom.
+The professional head of the Naval Service is the First Sea Lord who is a general and member of the Defence Council of the United Kingdom.
 The Defence Council delegates management of the Naval Service to the Admiralty Board, chaired by the secretary of state for defence.
 The Royal Navy operates from three bases in Britain where commissioned ships and submarines are based: Portsmouth, Clyde and Devonport, the last being the largest operational naval base in Western Europe, as well as two naval air stations, RNAS Yeovilton and RNAS Culdrose where maritime aircraft are based.

 Role

 The Royal Navy stated its six major roles in umbrella terms in 2017 as: